 Scale work instructions across your entire organization

-The Dynamic Work Instruction Collection contains 2 applications:
+The Dynamic Work Instruction App Suite contains 4 applications:

 The Work Instruction Builder is used to define the content for all work instructions.
-It allows to create tasks, procedures and routings and link them together.
-(A procedure will contain one or many tasks and a routing will contain one or main procedures.)
-Using this app, you build the data backbone of your DWI bundle.
+It allows the builder to create instructions, procedures and tasks and link them together.
+They key main features of this application include:

 The Operator Terminal is central interface to your operators on the shop floor.
-After scanning a jobID, it will guide the operator through the steps you have defined in the configurator for each product based on the routing (and therefore the linked procedures and tasks).
+After scanning or selecting an instruction, it will guide the operator through the steps you have defined in the Work Instruction Builder.

 Following along in this tutorial to learn how to install and set up your work instructions

-How do I assign one of my products or routings to a Job?
+How do I assign one of my instructions to a product?

 How do I connect this to my ERP?

-The Tulip Tables *Jobs, *Products, *Routings, & *Tasks should be representative of tables/fields that you would pull from an ERP.
+The Tulip Tables Work Instructions, Procedures , and Tasks should be representative of tables/fields that you would pull from an ERP.
 You can easily swap out the triggers that call to the Table Tables with your ERP once you have the necessary connector functions established.

 Can I do a mass import?

-Yes. .
-Then, export the *Tasks, *Procedures , *Routings, and *Products tables.
+Yes.
+First, export the Work Instructions, Work Instruction Procedures , and Work Instruction Tasks tables.
 Then populate your data and import it back in.

-If you are not sure which data is necessary, before exporting we recommend running the Work Instruction Builder application to set up a product and see which fields were populated.
+If you are not sure which data is necessary, before exporting we recommend running the Work Instruction Builder application to set up an instruction and see which fields were populated.